 Help Keep Mosquitoes from Spreading the Zika Virus!

 The fight against the Zika virus requires a community effort.
-Business owners, residents, municipalities, healthcare, governmental organizations…everyone can help!
+Business owners, residents, municipalities, healthcare professionals, governmental organizations…everyone can help!
+Call 311 to schedule a larvicide spraying.

 What is Zika?